weaversa/cryptol-course/labs/Language/Basics.md

 All the functions we've written so far have been one-liners (well, essentially).
-This section introduces the `where` clause, a mechanism that allows you to create local definitions in a functions.
+This section introduces the `where` clause, a mechanism that allows you to create local definitions in functions.
 There's really not too much to this, but you'll use it in almost every Cryptol function you'll ever write, so consider it important.